elastic/search-ui/README.md

 });
 ```

-_Read our [Custom Connector](https://docs.elastic.co/search-ui/connectors-api/custom-connector) to learn how to build a connector for any Search API._
+_Read our [Custom Connector Guide](https://docs.elastic.co/search-ui/connectors-api/custom-connector) to learn how to build a connector for any Search API._

 ### 3. SearchProvider